Many consumers purchase Hospital Indemnity Insurance Plans to help offset the hospital co-pays of their Health Insurance Plans such as Medicare.

 Some of the better plans include daily hospital , ambulance, skilled nursing, durable medical equipment, lump sum cancer, and surgical benefits.

+A hospital indemnity plan provides coverage no matter where you get care in the United States.
+All benefits are paid directly to you.
 Health insurance does not cover all of the costs associated with injuries or illnesses.

 In addition to deductibles and coinsurance, consumers may incur extra expenses.
 This could be a private room and private duty nursing fees, transportation, lawn and house care, and pet care.